Discrimination Grievance Procedures

 C. Student Sanctions

-If the respondent is a student, the EO will provide the dean of students with the final investigation report and will consult with the dean of students.
-The dean of students will decide appropriate sanctions to impose.
+If the respondent is a student, the EO will provide the Community Standards Office with the final investigation report and will consult with the Community Standards Office.
+The Community Standards Office will decide appropriate sanctions to impose.

 a.
 Possible Student Sanctions